Christopher Morphew

-Christopher Clark Morphew (/ˈmɔːrfjuː/; born 1967) is an American academic and the current dean of the Johns Hopkins School of Education, a position he assumed on August 1, 2017.
+Christopher Clark Morphew (/ˈmɔːrfjuː/; born 1967) is an American academic and the former dean of the Johns Hopkins School of Education, a position he assumed on August 1, 2017.
+His term as dean ended on June 30, 2026.

 He has held leadership positions in the Association for the Study of Higher Education and American Educational Research Association.
 His work has been published in many journals, such as The Review of Higher Education, Research in Higher Education, The Journal of Higher Education, Educational Finance, Higher Education Policy, and Studies in Higher Education.
 He has presented his work in more than two dozen different countries.
 His work has been funded by the National Science Foundation, Lumina Foundation, Norges forskningsråd and the Ford Foundation.

 Early life and education

 Morphew was born in 1967 in Des Moines, Iowa.
 A couple months later, he was adopted by Susan (née Faleo) and Larry Morphew.
 His parents were both public school teachers.
 He is biracial and African-American.

 For the early part of his life he lived in Nemaha, Iowa, before moving to Estherville, Iowa.
 He graduated from Estherville High School in 1986.
 He went on to study at the University of Notre Dame near South Bend, Indiana.
 He graduated from the University of Notre Dame with a BA degree in Government and Philosophy in 1990, followed by a Master of Education degree from the Harvard University Graduate School of Education in 1991.
 He received a Master of Arts degree in sociology from Stanford University in 1994.
 He was awarded his PhD in social sciences and educational practices from Stanford University in 1996, with a thesis, "Statewide governing boards and program duplication: a longitudinal system of seven public systems of higher education".